mlclem/golden_square/archive/ood_classes/tracklist_template.md

 class TrackList

   def initialize
-    # Initialize with a blank hash to store track & artist key value pair
+    # Initialize with hash for track and artist, and an array to report
   end

   def add_track(track,artist)
-    # Add track and artist arguments to @track_hash
+    # Add track and artist arguments to hash
   end

   def remove_track(track)
-    # Remove track and artist from @track_hash
+    # Remove track and artist from hash
   end

   def report_tracks
-    # Return hash of tracks and artists
+    # Return an array of tracks and artists
   end

 end